 With the start of production of the VW ID.
 Buzz, the German component plants have now also started manufacturing essential tech components for the new electric van model.
 The plants in Braunschweig, Kassel, Salzgitter and Hanover supply the battery system, the electric drive system and the chassis, among other things.

 For the ID.
 Buzz and ID.
 Buzz Cargo, Volkswagen Group Components is responsible for the complete front and rear axle assembly.
 A new axle assembly facility was set up in Barsinghausen for this purpose: Around 200 employees from the nearby Hanover components plant will assemble the axles for the ID.
 Buzz.
-This means that the Hanover site will also be involved in the production of MEB components.
+This means that the Hanover site will also be involved in producing MEB components.
 From 2024, the MEB battery system for the ID.
 Buzz, which is currently still supplied from the component site in Braunschweig.
-Hannover also manufactures the hardware for the development of a fast-charging infrastructure for electric vehicles in the form of a flexible fast-charging column.
+Hannover also manufactures the hardware for the development of fast-charging infrastructure for electric vehicles in the form of a flexible fast-charging column.

-According to VW, the component plant in Kassel has already developed into a competence centre for e-drives.
+According to VW, the component plant in Kassel has already developed into a competence centre for electric drives.
 The electric drives for the MEB are produced there.
 With the in-house development and production of the pulse inverter for the future Group modular drive system, the location will also be responsible for the “brain” of the electric drive train in future.
 The Braunschweig site will develop and manufacture the battery systems and their software.
 The rotor and stator for the electric drive of the MEB are produced at the Salzgitter plant.
 The site is also being expanded into the Volkswagen Group’s European Battery Hub.
-In 2025, the group’s first gigafactory will start producing battery cells there.
+In 2025, the Group’s first gigafactory will start producing battery cells there.

 With reporting by Sebastian Schaal, Germany.